Joshua-Enrico/Test_cases_shell_holberton/README.md

 ## Configuration

-Clone the repo in your simple_shell directorie.
+Clone the repo.
+Paste your shell executable file inside the "Test_cases_shell_holberton" directorie.
-Open the file config and update the variable SHELL with your shell.
+Open the file config and update the variable SHELL with the name of your shell.

 ## Run

 Usage ./check_simple_shell.bash